deslee/le3-gatsby/content/pages/about.md

 ---
 # Hi, I'm Desmond

 I'm a Software Engineer from Dallas, Texas.
-This blog is a place to talk about all the things I love.
+This site is a place to talk about all the things I love.

 ## Some random things about me